James Fenimore Cooper: Legacy

 Cooper was also criticized heavily in his day for his depiction of women characters in his work.
 James Russell Lowell, Cooper's contemporary and a critic, referred to it poetically in A Fable for Critics, writing, "... the women he draws from one model don't vary / All sappy as maples and flat as a prairie."

 Cooper's lasting reputation today rests largely upon the five Leatherstocking Tales.
 In his 1960 study focusing on romantic relationships, both hetero- and homosexual, literary scholar Leslie Fiedler opines that with the exception of the five Natty Bumppo-Chingachgook novels, Cooper's "collected works are monumental in their cumulative dullness."
 More recent criticism views all 32 novels in the context of Cooper's responding to changing political, social, and economic realities in his time period.

 Cooper was honored on a U.S. commemorative stamp, the Famous American series, issued in 1940.

 Cooper appears briefly as a character in Anya Seton's 1944 historical romance Dragonwyck.

 Three dining halls at the State University of New York at Oswego are named in Cooper's remembrance (Cooper Hall, The Pathfinder, and Littlepage) because of his temporary residence in Oswego and for setting some of his works there.

 Cooper Park in Michigan's Comstock Township is named after him.

-The New Jersey Turnpike has a James Fenimore Cooper service area, recognizing his birth in the state.
+The New Jersey Turnpike has a James Fenimore Cooper service area in Mount Laurel, recognizing his birth in the state.

 The gilded and red tole chandelier hanging in the library of the White House in Washington, DC, is from the family of James Fenimore Cooper.
 It was brought there through the efforts of First Lady Jacqueline Kennedy in her great White House restoration.
 The James Fenimore Cooper Memorial Prize at New York University is awarded annually to an outstanding undergraduate student of journalism.

 In 2013, Cooper was inducted into the New York Writers Hall of Fame.

-Cooper's novels were very popular in the rest of the world, including, for instance, Russia.
+Cooper's novels were very popular in the rest of the world, including, for instance, Russian Empire.
 In particular, great interest of the Russian public in Cooper's work was primarily incited by the novel The Pathfinder, which Russian literary critic Vissarion Belinsky declared to be "a Shakespearean drama in the form of a novel".
-The author was more recognizable by his middle name, Fenimore, exotic to many in Russia.
-This name became a symbol of exciting adventures among Russian readers.
+The author was more recognizable by his middle name, Fenimore, exotic to many in the Russian Empire (and later the USSR).
+This name became a symbol of exciting adventures among Soviet readers.
 For example, in the 1977 Soviet movie The Secret of Fenimore (Тайна Фенимора), being the third part of a children's television miniseries Three Cheerful Shifts (Три весёлые смены), tells of a mysterious stranger known as Fenimore, visiting a boys' dorm in a summer camp nightly and relating fascinating stories about Indians and extraterrestrials.